DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 The contrast clarified the American tragedy.
 We hadn’t just lost our general stores; we had bulldozed the entire ecosystem that made them possible.
-We had optimized our world for the Engine, and in doing so, we had engineered away the possibility of the casual, serendipitous encounters that build the Alliance Sphere.
+We had optimized our world for the Machine, and in doing so, we had engineered away the possibility of the casual, serendipitous encounters that build the Alliance Sphere.

 - In America, you need a car to get anywhere, isolating you in a private